hyperledger/indy-node/design/validator_info.md

 ```

 ## Modification - New Read Command
-Validator_info should be accessible as read command, available for TRUSTEE and STEWARDS only.
-New command should provide info from
+Validator_info accessible as read command, available for all clients.
+New command provide info from
 all the connected nodes without need of consensus (similar to force=True flag in upgrade cmd).
-Command should allow
-requesting all parameters or some subset of parameters.
+Command allow requesting all parameters or some subset of parameters.

+The client sends a command to each node.
+After receiving the request, each node starts a validator-info script, and then sends the Jason result without compression to the client.
+The client should not wait for the consensus of the all node, but should handle the response from each node separately.

 For reference: [INDY-1184](https://jira.hyperledger.org/browse/INDY-1184)